davideaster/docker/docs/sources/use/port_redirection.md

 access services running inside containers.

-To allow non-local clients to reach the service running inside the container, Docker provide ways to bind the container port to an interface of the host system.
+To allow non-local clients to reach the service running inside the container, Docker provides ways to bind the container port to an interface of the host system.
 To simplify communication between containers, Docker provides the linking mechanism.